Azure/azure-iot-sdk-c/tools/CACertificates/CACertificateOverview.md

 * Run `New-CACertsDevice myDevice` to create the new device certificate.
 This will create files myDevice* that contain the public key, private key, and PFX of this certificate.
 When prompted to enter a password during the signing process, enter "1234".

 * `Write-CACertsCertificatesForEdgeDevice myDevice`.
 This will create a .\certs directory that contains public keys of the certificates and .\private which has the device's private key.
-These certificates can be consumed
+These certificates can be consumed by Edge during its initialization.

 ### **Bash**
 #### IoT Leaf Device